 Wealth = assets minus liabilities.
 What are assets?
 An asset is something that has and holds value.
 Examples are houses, apartment buildings, retail buildings, land, stocks, bonds and savings accounts.
 Are there good assets and not-so-good assets?
 Yes.
 Assets which produce passive income (apartments buildings, retail buildings, stocks and bonds) are good assets.
 Assets which you personally use and spend money on like your home and car are not-so-good assets.
 They are necessary, but do not imagine that you are building a passive income machine when you buy yourself an expensive house or vehicle.
 They suck money, they do not produce money.

 What are liabilities?
 Debts.
-So wealth is measured by taking the value all the stuff you own and subtracting what you owe in debt.
+So wealth is measured by adding up the value all the stuff (assets) you own and subtracting what you owe in debt.
 That is your wealth, also known as Net Worth.

 Obviously there are two things you must do to increase wealth.
 One is to get completely out of debt.
 The other is to use your income to buy more and more assets.
 And most importantly, these need to be smart assets — the kind that produce passive income, not the kind of asset that you personally drive or sleep in.

 So what kind of passive income machine will you choose to build to fund your retirement?
 Let me mention three:

 - Investment income from dividends and interest produced by stocks, bonds, mutual funds and ETF’s (Exchange-Traded Funds).

 - Rental income from property you own and rent out.

 - Royalty income from music or books you have published.